Freedom of Safe Outdoor Living

 Before you order materials and commence building, please check the spanning table below, which will give you the maximum distance between battens and purlins.
 The sheet’s length and sheet coverage table will help you calculate how many sheets you require.

 Solasafe is fixed and flashed on similar principles as steel roofing.
 Minimum fall is 5 degrees.
 Start by fixing the first sheet at the end farthermost from the usual wind direction.
 If end laps are necessary, start at the bottom corner.

-Solasafe is UV protected on one side only.
-Please read the label on the sheet prior to installation and check each sheet label thoroughly to ensure that the UV protected surface faces the correct way.
-Sheets incorrectly installed will not withstand the weathering, and discolouration will result.
+Solasafe is UV-protected on one side only.
+Please read the label on the sheet prior to installation and check each sheet label thoroughly to ensure that the UV-protected surface faces the correct way.
+Sheets incorrectly installed will not withstand weathering and discolouration will result.

 When used vertically, face the protected side of the sheet in the direction of the most intensive sunlight or exposure to weather.

-Clearfix Drills and Oversizes all in one - An alternative method of fixing which also speeds up installation is to use Clearfix combination drill/cutter and weather-proof seal assemblies.
-These fasteners self drill and create correct clearance hole in the sheet in one operation.
+Clearfix Drills and Oversizes All-in-One: An alternative method of fixing, which will also speed up installation, is to use a Clearfix combination drill/cutter and weather-proof seal assemblies.
+These fasteners self-drill and create a correct clearance hole in the sheet in one operation.

-You could try some practise holes using an off cut or part of a sheet which would be covered by ridging, flashings etc. You may find it easier to drill the hole for the screw first and then enlarge this to 10mm for the washer.
+You could try some practice holes using an off-cut or part of a sheet which will be covered by ridging or flashings, etc. You may find it easier to drill the hole for the screw first and then enlarge this to 10mm for the washer.

 Use only a soft brush and soapy water – no abrasives.
 To prevent possible staining, we recommend cleaning when ever bird soil is apparent.